simoneSantoni/data-viz-smm635/midTermProject/README.md

 -   'country': company location;
 -   'price': share price;
 -   'sector': sector in which a company operates
--   'assets': company assets (in thousands)
+-   'assets': company assets (K)
 -   'operating': ratio of a company's operating income before interest and taxes (earnings before interest, taxes) to the book value of total assets;
 -   'debt_to_assets': the variable reflects the ratio between the sum of a company’s total debt on the book value of total assets;
 -   'age': company's tenure;
--   'date': timestemp
+-   'date': timestamp

 ## Population of companies